 1. Power down an hour before bed

 Whether you’re checking one last email, Facebook stalking or finishing that last level on Bejeweled – you can’t put the gadget down until your eyes are closed for the night.
 Nearly 95% of Americans use their devices up to an hour before falling asleep, according to the National Sleep Foundation.

 The reason electronics wreck your sleep?
 The blue LED light emitted from electronic screens disrupts your brain’s natural melatonin production and can trigger alertness, keeping you awake longer.

 2016 game plan – Try powering all devices down at least an hour before bed and pick a different way to unwind.
 A warm bath or a good book – no kindle – are relaxing ways to transition into sleep mode.

 2. Commit to at least 7 hours of sleep each night

-2016 game plan – Calculate backwards 7-8 hours from the time you need to wake up, then go to bed as close to that time as you can.
+2016 game plan – Calculate backward 7-8 hours from the time you need to wake up, then go to bed as close to that time as you can.
 You’ll also need to calculate how long it takes you to fall asleep and whether or not you wake up in the middle of the night.
-It’s important to factor midnight wake ups in as well so you can hit the 7-8 hour mark.
+It’s important to factor midnight wake-ups in as well so you can hit the 7-8 hour mark.

 3. Stick to the schedule